wavefrontHQ/docs/pages/doc/access.md

 * If the alert was deleted and moved to trash less than 30 days ago, a user with the **Alerts** permission can [restore the deleted alert](alerts_manage.html#restore-a-deleted-alert).
 * If the dashboard was deleted and moved to trash more than 30 days ago, or was permanently deleted, and no one, including the Super Admin, can find the dashboard, the Super Admin user can attempt to [restore the dashboard by using the API](access.html#recover-a-permanently-deleted-dashboard).
 * If the access settings to a dashboard or alert have changed, you can ask a Super Admin or a user with the **Accounts** permissions to [restore the access for you](access.html#changing-access-for-individual-dashboards-or-alerts).
-* If all users and groups can no longer access the dashboard or alert, most probably it became an orphan.
+* If all users and groups can no longer access a specific dashboard or alert, a Super Admin may need to check if it is in an orphaned state.
 A Super Admin user can [make orphan dashboards and alerts visible](access.html#make-orphan-dashboards-or-alerts-visible).

 Only a Super Admin user, can restore dashboard permissions and attempt to restore a permanently deleted dashboard.